pd3v/line/README.md

 **To scramble:**

-// scrambles notes within each rhythmic part and rhythmic struct
+scrambles notes within each rhythmic part and rhythmic structer

 `s`

 **To extra scramble:**

-// scrambles notes across the pattern and rhythmic struct
+scrambles notes across the pattern and rhythmic structer

 `x`